 Creating the procedures is only the first part of a commitment to preventing money laundering.
 Making sure they are doing what they are supposed to do is an ongoing commitment.

 Looking for more information?

-Read about Fraud Defence, Serious Crime, Restraint and Freezing Orders, Fraud Investigations and Private Prosecutions, Corporate Fraud Solicitors, Compliance, Investigations, Money Laundering, Taking Immediate Steps.
+Read about Fraud Defence, Fraud Investigations and Private Prosecutions, Corporate Fraud Solicitors, Compliance, Investigations, Money Laundering, Taking Immediate Steps.